-You will not be eligible to transfer to BTP if you have any convictions, cautions, reprimands and penalty notices other than select driving penalty notices.
+You will not be eligible to transfer to BTP if you have any convictions, cautions, reprimands or penalty notices (other than select driving penalty notices).

 You will not be eligible to apply if you have an existing CCJ or IVA outstanding against you.

-Applicants who have been registered bankrupt will not be considered until three years after discharge.
+Applicants who have been registered bankrupt will not be considered.
 Failure to disclose any of the above will lead to your application being rejected.